Enjoy the Mango season to the fullest with this homemade mango jam preserve.

 - Peel your lemon and add to the pot the peel and the lemon flesh.
 Cover the fruits with the whole amount of the sugar.

 - Heat up your pot on low heat and start to stir the fruits.
 Stir on low heat for about 30 minutes or until you see the rolling boil happening and when the fruit flesh is completely unattached from the core and only the strings are left.
+Use a thermometer in doubt: The setting temperature is 105 Celsius/220 Fahrenheit.
 Always keep an eye on the cooking Jam!

 - Test the jam by dropping some of it on a cold plate.
-If the jam is running then it will need some more cooking time, if it remains and a thin skin appear on the drop, it is ready to be jarred.
+If the jam is running then it will need some more cooking time, if it remains and a thin skin appear on the drop of jam, it is ready to be jarred.

 - But first remove and discard the Lemon rind, lemons and the Mango cores with the strings attached to the cores (some mango types don't have strings which is all the better).

 - Grab a sterilized Jar and fill it full with the jam.
 Drop a few drops of alcohol into the cap so that it gets disinfected.
-Seal the Jar and turn it upside down and leave it like that for a few hours before you store the mango jam jars in a cool and dry place.
+Seal the jars and turn it upside down and leave it like that for a few hours before you store the mango jam jars in a cool and dry place.
+Keeping the jam jars upside down for a while creates a vacuum and helps in preserving the jam all the longer.

 Similiar to the Mango Jam Recipe: